pondrejk/dizzer/chap2-carto_insight.md

 Through inclusion, participatory design extends a design team’s focus beyond the hypothetical or ideal user, considering the interactions between users and other stakeholders over user stories.

 In particular, security research and user experience design have significant practice and goal overlap and this relationship is often antagonistic.
 Both fields primarily focus on the systems of wide-scale interactions between users and technology, but the goals of the two fields are diametrically opposed; design is to create the best possible experience for a user, security is to create the worst possible experience for an attacker.

+Amount of hand-holding?
+(move to one of the questions)
+Here we need probably some inspiration from other fields.
+Aim is moving somewhere inbetween the presentation and exploratory interfaces, possibly to get the best of the both.
+Exploratory interfaces could do some hinting, notifying which findings make sense and which not.
+Designers of exploratory interfaces could give greater thought to what questions users might want to ask about the portrayed data.
+(But careful on generalization with user personas – see below on weaponization of design).

 ## 2.4 Objections and Responses